 Cool the cake in the pan on a cake rack.
 Once the cake is cool to the touch, remove the sides of the pan, wrap the cake in plastic and refrigerate until well chilled, at least 6 hours.
 In the meantime make the chocolate glaze and refrigerate.

 Remove the cake from the refrigerator.
 Warm the chocolate glaze on low heat, if needed, and spread over top and down side of cake.

 For optional decorations, pipe whipped cream around the edge of the cake.
 Garnish with fresh fruit around the edge, or cover the top of cake completely with strawberries or raspberries.

 In a large saucepan, over low heat, stirring constantly, heat the chocolate chips or squares and the butter or margarine until the chocolate is almost melted.
 Remove the pan from the burner and continue to stir until the chocolate is completely melted.
-Stir in milk and white corn syrup.
+Beat in the milk and white corn syrup.
 Stir until blended.
 Pour and spread on top and sides of cake.
-If the glaze is too thick add another teaspoon of milk and stir.

-Wonderful with a cup of coffee and strawberries and/or raspberries while you are looking at your loved ones.
+Wonderful with a cup of coffee and strawberries and/or raspberries.

 Helen Chin Lui is a certified Reflexologist, certified Energy Medicine and Reiki practitioner.
 She is the founder and owner of the Healing Place in Medfield.
 She specializes in helping clients with chronic digestive disorders and chronic pain.
 For your free report ” “Proven Alternative Ways to Heal Chronic Digestive Problems: What Your Doctor Doesn’t Know Can Keep You from Healing” visit www.healingplacemedfield.com and sign up for the Healing Place’s newsletter.